dhutapratama/docs/migrations.md

 php artisan schema:dump --prune
 ```

-When you execute this command, Laravel will write a "schema" file to your application's `database/schema` directory.
+When you execute this command, Lets will write a "schema" file to your application's `database/schema` directory.
 The schema file's name will correspond to the database connection.
-Now, when you attempt to migrate your database and no other migrations have been executed, Laravel will execute first the SQL statements of the schema file of the database connection you are using.
-After executing the schema file's statements, Laravel will execute any remaining migrations that were not part of the schema dump.
+Now, when you attempt to migrate your database and no other migrations have been executed, Lets will execute first the SQL statements of the schema file of the database connection you are using.
+After executing the schema file's statements, Lets will execute any remaining migrations that were not part of the schema dump.

 If your application's tests use a different database connection than the one you typically use during local development, you should ensure you have dumped a schema file using that database connection so that your tests are able to build your database.
 You may wish to do this after dumping the database connection you typically use during local development: